 - Birth control.
 For some women, the hormones in birth control help to regulate acne.

 - OTC creams and gels.
 Use ones with ingredients that include: benzoyl peroxide, sulfur, resorcinol, or salicylic acid.

 If you don’t get relief from these methods, you might want to see a dermatologist or other healthcare provider.
 Dermatologists specialize in skin conditions and treatments, and can help you determine what’s contributing to your breast pimples.
 Dermatologists and other healthcare providers can also prescribe stronger topical medications or oral medications to treat pimples.

 There are some things that can make pimples worse or more irritated.
 Avoid:

 - Using harsh soaps with ingredients like alcohol, which dries out your skin.

 - Popping, squeezing, or picking at pimples.
 This can lead to scars.

 - Staying in sweaty clothing after a workout.

 In some cases, pimples on your breasts could be a sign of an infection or a potential warning for breast cancer.
-For example, in women who are breast-feeding, the appearance of pimple-like bumps may be a sign of a yeast infection.
-According to the American Cancer Society, skin irritation or dimpling might be an early sign of breast cancer.
+For example, in women who are breastfeeding, the appearance of pimple-like bumps may be a sign of a yeast infection.
+According to the

-If your pimples don’t look like regular acne, are especially painful, or don’t go away with regular at-home or over-the-counter treatments, see your doctor.
-He or she will be able to evaluate and rule out other, more serious causes.
+If your pimples don’t look like regular acne, are especially painful, or don’t go away with regular home or OTC treatments, see your healthcare provider.
+They will be able to evaluate and rule out other, more serious causes.